flavorjones/loofah/README.md

 ## Security

+See [`SECURITY.md`](SECURITY.md) for vulnerability reporting details.

+### "Secure by Default"

-Some tools may incorrectly report loofah is a potential security vulnerability.
-Loofah depends on Nokogiri, and it's possible to use Nokogiri in a dangerous way (by enabling its DTDLOAD option and disabling its NONET option).
-This dangerous Nokogiri configuration, which is sometimes used by other components, can create an XML External Entity (XXE) vulnerability if the XML data is not trusted.
+Some tools may incorrectly report Loofah as a potential security vulnerability.

+Loofah depends on Nokogiri, and it's _possible_ to use Nokogiri in a dangerous way (by enabling its DTDLOAD option and disabling its NONET option).
+This specifically allows the opportunity for an XML External Entity (XXE) vulnerability if the XML data is untrusted.

-However, loofah never enables this dangerous Nokogiri configuration;
-loofah never enables DTDLOAD, and it never disables NONET.
+However, Loofah __never enables this Nokogiri configuration__; Loofah never enables DTDLOAD, and it never disables NONET, thereby protecting you by default from this XXE vulnerability.

 ## Related Links